mhlotto/go-scitt-scrapi/README.md

 ### 3) Observe the response

-Both methods return a locator ID (used to query `/entries/{id}`) and a dummy receipt.
-The demo issues receipts synchronously for simplicity.
+Both methods return a locator ID (used to query `/entries/{id}`) and a signed receipt.
+The receipt payload carries a Merkle inclusion proof, root hash, and tree size; the COSE envelope is signed with the demo log key (Ed25519).

 ### Audit logging